 Under the 2021 Revolving Credit Facility, NMIH is required to pay a quarterly commitment fee on the average daily undrawn amount of 0.175% to 0.525%, based on the applicable corporate credit rating at the time.
-As of June 30, 2022, the applicable commitment fee was 0.35%.
-On July 21, 2022, Moody's upgraded its financial strength rating of NMIC from "Baa2" to "Baa1" and its rating of NMIH's Notes from "Ba2" to "Ba1".
-As a result of the upgrade, the commitment fee due under the 2021 Revolving Credit Facility will be reduced to 0.30%.
+As of September 30, 2022, the applicable commitment fee was 0.30%.

 We are subject to certain covenants under the 2021 Revolving Credit Facility, including: a maximum debt-to-total capitalization ratio of 35%, a requirement to maintain compliance with the PMIERs financial requirements (subject to any GSE approved waivers), and minimum consolidated net worth and statutory capital requirements (respectively, as defined therein).
-We were in compliance with all covenants at June 30, 2022.
+We were in compliance with all covenants at September 30, 2022.

 NMIC and Re One are subject to certain capital and dividend rules and regulations prescribed by jurisdictions in which they are authorized to operate and the GSEs.
 Under Wisconsin law, NMIC and Re One may pay dividends up to specified levels (i.e., "ordinary" dividends) with 30 days' prior notice to the Wisconsin OCI.
 Dividends in larger amounts, or "extraordinary" dividends, are subject to the Wisconsin OCI's prior approval.
 Under Wisconsin insurance laws, an extraordinary dividend is defined as any payment or distribution that, together with other dividends and distributions made within the preceding twelve months, exceeds the lesser of (i) 10% of the insurer's statutory policyholders' surplus as of the preceding December 31 or (ii) adjusted statutory net income for the twelve-month period ending the preceding December 31.
-On April 1, 2022, NMIC paid a \$34.9 million ordinary course dividend to NMIH.
+On April 1, 2022, NMIC paid a

+\$34.9 million ordinary course dividend to NMIH.